scottishgovernment/resources.mygov.scot/_services/scottish-digital-academy.md

 <br>
 ## Future Scottish Digital Academy courses dates
 Further dates in 2018 will be confirmed in January 2018.

-If you would like to be kept informed of upcoming courses please email [DigitalAcademy@gov.scot](mailto: DigitalAcademy@gov.scot).
+You can register your interest by completing [this short form](/SDA-Interest-Form.docx) and emailing it to [DigitalAcademy@gov.scot](mailto:DigitalAcademy@gov.scot).

 ## Location
 All courses will be held at the: